brbillin/brbillin/README.md

 - 👋 Hi, I’m @brbillin
 - 👀 I’m interested in God, 1Source, project management, web development, C#, acapella singing, tennis, WLED, Audacity
 - 🌱 I’m currently learning github/1Source
-- 📫 How to reach me @brbillin here in GitLab
+- 📫 How to reach me @brbillin here in GitHub

 <!---
 brbillin/brbillin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.